 When these owners can not use their timeshare, they can choose to rent them out.
 That is what a DVC Rental is.
 Whether you've searched the Internet for a DVC Rental, Rentals at a DVC resort, Disney Vacation Club rentals or David's DVC, we're glad you're here.

-We assist the owners with DVC rentals matching guest date and resort requests with the member's available time.
+We assist the owners with DVC rentals matching guest date and resort requests with the owner's available time.

 Our easy RENTAL PROCESS can be found here.

 There are several DVC Resorts.
-9 are located on Disney World property.
+11 are located on Walt Disney World property.
 They are:

 2 are located on or near the Atlantic Ocean.
 They are:

 1, The Villas at Disney's Grand Californian Hotel & Spa is located in California at Disneyland.

 And there is also 1 resort, Aulani, located on the Island of Oahu in Hawaii.